MPs investigate fast fashion climate crisis

 Of course.
 There are many ways to cut down your clothing collection.
 Why not learn how to sew?
 Then you can repair garments if they tear.
 Having fewer clothes in the first place will also make you take better care of the ones you have.
 Whatever you do, try to avoid fast fashion items and go for clothes that will last.

 It is not as simple as that.
 As young people grow up, it is good for them try out different styles.
 Fashion is constantly changing too and people feel under pressure to keep up with the latest trends.
 Also, cheap clothing is extremely useful for those on a budget — we should not think badly of people who want to save their hard-earned money.

 - Is it wrong to buy a T-shirt for £2?

 - Think about all the clothes you currently own.
 As a percentage, how many of these items do you no longer wear?
 Discuss with your classmates.
 Did you come up with similar percentages?
 Think of some ways in which you could get rid of your unwanted clothes in a sustainable way.

 Some People Say...

 “Buy less.
 Choose well.
 Make it last.
 Quality, not quantity.
 Everybody’s buying far too many clothes.”Vivienne Westwood

 - To carry out research into a topic.

 - Items of clothing.

-- Something which forces a person to act in a certain way.
+- Something that pushes a person to act in a certain way.